oracle/coherence-helidon-sockshop-sample/doc/complete-application-deployment.md

 1. Exercise the Application and access Jaeger

-   Cessing the Jaeger UI at http://jaeger.core.sockshop.mycompany.com/, you should see the trace information similar to the images below, allowing you to see how long each individual operation in the call tree took.
+   Accessing the Jaeger UI at http://jaeger.core.sockshop.mycompany.com/, you should see the trace information similar to the images below, allowing you to see how long each individual operation in the call tree took.